gabriele-h/almapipo/README.md

 Main part making use of most of the other modules.

-## Actions on whole CSV lists
+## Actions on lists of Alma-IDs

-There are four functions for create, delete, retrieve, and update to operate on whole CSV lists.
-These will add CSV Lines to `source_csv` and `job_status_per_id` (see below) and issue an Alma API request per alma-id.
+There is one function to issue an Alma API request per alma-id.
 If successful, job_status in `job_status_per_id` will be set from "new" to "done", otherwise "error".
 For all calls other than GET a second request per alma-id is done for the action specified, so there will be two